iovanella/iovanella.github.io/README.md

 ## Book chapters

+- Cerqueti, R., Cinelli, M., Ferraro, G., Iovanella, A. (2024). _The Resilience of a Complex Network.
+Methods and Applications_, in Routledge International Handbook of Complexity Economics, Ed.
+P. Chen, W. Elsner, A. Pyka, pp. 172-189.
 - Cinelli, M., Ferraro, G., Iovanella, A., Lucci, G., Schiraldi, M.M.
 (2020). _A network perspective for the analysis of bill of materials_, Procedia CIRP 88C, pp. 19-24.
 - Cinelli, M., Ferraro, G., Iovanella, A. (2016). _Some insights into the relevance of nodes' characteristics in complex network structures_, in Fronzetti Colladon A. and Gloor P. (eds) Proceeding of the 6th International COINS Conference.
 Designing Networks for Innovation and Improvisation, Springer Proceeding in Complexity.
 -	Ferraro, G., Iovanella, A. (2014). _A network science approach to inter-organizational innovation networks: The case study of Enterprise Europe Network_, Proceeding of ICCSA, pp. 117-127.